yasirbhutta/yasirbhutta.github.io/ms-excel/docs/formulas.md

 - The operations in a formula are performed from left to right – following the order of operator precedence.
 - You can change the of precedence of operators by using parentheses ().

-### PEMDAS
+### The order in which Excel performs operations in formulas

+In some cases, the order in which a calculation is performed can affect the return value of the formula, so it's important to understand how the order is determined and how you can change the order to obtain the results you want.[3]

-In Excel, PEMDAS is an acronym to remember the order of operations:
+In Excel, Remember the order of operations:

 1. **Parentheses (P):** Calculate expressions inside parentheses first.
 2. **Exponents (E):** Next, handle any powers or roots.